 In the event of something more serious, a sports physician will have received specialized training related to sports and exercise medicine.
 In addition to having the ability to diagnose specific injuries and ailments related to or caused by physical activity, sports and exercise, they can also prescribe medication and specialized tests such as x-rays, bone scans and MRIs.
 In most cases, their services are covered by provincial insurance although getting in to see one may take some time.

-Getting a massage is a great way to work out sore muscles, joints and problem areas.
-It will likely feel anything but comfortable at the time, but a massage can provide guaranteed relief to sore, tight and tense areas.
+Getting a massage is a great way to work out sore muscles, sticky joints and chronically tight areas.
+It will likely feel anything but comfortable at the time, but a massage can provide quick relief to sore, tight and tense areas.
 Some massage therapists undergo addition training to specialize in deep tissue (sports) massage and specifically treat and work with athletes and physically active populations.
-Consider massage before a tough workout or race to feel loose, ready and relaxed or have one done afterwards to help with recovery.
+Consider massage several days or up to a week before a tough workout or race to feel loose, ready and relaxed or have one done afterwards to help with recovery.

 For those who are performance-focused and driven to accomplish specific goals, a sports psychologist may be an option to offer a unique edge over the competition.
 For those who struggle with race-related anxiety and stress or who are looking to develop personalized mental strategies to perform better, a sports psychologist can help put your personality and emotional tendencies to work for you, rather than against you.

 Coaches are perhaps a different type of specialist but are nonetheless a proven source of motivation, support and guidance.
 They can tailor a training plan specifically to your needs and goals and provide a tremendous amount of ongoing support and motivation to go beyond what you’re able to do on your own.
-There are no shortage of running coaches around so finding one that meets your needs is key.
+There is no shortage of running coaches and/or coached clubs around so be sure to do some research, ask questions and find the one that meets your specific needs.